chidiwilliams/chidiwilliams.com/content/post/the-tradeoffs-we-make.md

 Vague descriptions can hide the full scope and impact of choosing certain alternatives.
 An option might perform abysmally under certain important conditions even though it performs well on average.
 In ancient folklore, knowing the _true name_ of a being gave you complete control over it.
 The mytheme rings true here.
 As we ask more probing questions to uncover the full impact of a tradeoff—its _true name_—we gain more control over the overall decision.

 Learning to make thoughtful tradeoffs is also a key part of becoming a technical leader.
 Good engineering leadership involves understanding the context behind engineering decisions and re-evaluating the decisions when requirements change.
-As [the memes](https://twitter.com/sugarpirate_/status/1348044775887233024) say: becoming a senior engineer is saying "it depends" over and over again until you retire.
+As [the memes](https://twitter.com/sugarpirate_/status/1348044775887233024) go: becoming a senior engineer is saying "it depends" over and over again until you retire.

 In any case, making good tradeoffs is a skill every software engineer should learn.
 These decisions make significant differences.
 And thinking about them carefully helps ensure that we build software that remains valuable to users.